 You’ve got a great new idea for a business, and the capital to get it started.
 You’ve found the right people for your team, and want to be sure it is all done right.
 How do you know the latest rules for your employees?
 At Hackler Flynn & Associates, our law firm is dedicated to making sure you are educated on California employment law.

 It can be very challenging for a new business owner.
 Not only are you working round-the-clock to get the business up and running, but particularly in California, you are faced with a dizzying array of new rules and regulations every year.
 The California Legislature passes hundreds of bills each session, making it difficult for new business owners to understand their requirements with regard to their employees.
 Here are a few highlights from this session, and last.

-Diaper Duty: State and local agencies, as well as public venues like movie theaters, grocery stores, restaurants, etc. are now required to provide at least one diaper-changing station that is accessible to both women and men, thanks to Assembly Bill 1127.
-The law is not retroactive, but does apply to new construction or a significant remodeling of a facility.
+State and local agencies, as well as public venues like movie theaters, grocery stores, restaurants, etc., are now required to provide at least one diaper-changing station that is accessible to both women and men, thanks to Assembly Bill 1127.
+The law is not retroactive but does apply to new construction or a significant remodeling of a facility.

 Small businesses already know about the laundry list of required employee forms and these requirements keep increasing.

 A new law effective January 1, 2017, requires employers who must notify employees of their eligibility for the federal Earned Income Tax Credit (EITC) to now also notify these employees that they may be eligible for the California EITC.

 The specific language for the required notice regarding the federal and California EITC is contained in the statute.
 The notice must be provided one week before or after, or at the same time, the employer provides an annual wage summary, including but not limited to a Form W-2 or a Form 1099.

 With new laws passed each session, it can be mind-bending to keep track of it all.
 Our team at Hackler Flynn & Associates has the expertise to keep you in compliance, so you can concentrate on what’s important: making money for your new business!